KeWiS/pjatk_ai_tools/README.md

 Authors: Michał Siwek, Zuzanna Bernacka

 Reversi game project for college Artificial Intelligence Tools subject.<br>
+Reversi is a strategy board game for two players played on 8x8 board.
+Players fill the board with pawns of color assigned to them.<br>
+Each pawn have black and white colors on reverse sides.
+The player that fills the board with more pawns of his color wins the game.<br>

 Implementation for Reversi game with easyAI computer opponent.<br>
 Code has been developed in PyCharm.